Affordable Housing Studio

 A story sticks with me from this project that I return to time and again.
 When on our site visit, the building manager disclosed that they had put in high efficiency washers to help integrate sustainable measures into the unit.
 The manager was shocked, though, as residents kept filling the machines up with water.
 The manager lost more in fixing the machines than he saved in water costs.

-At what point can sustainability succeed if we don't build it with the people?
+At what point can sustainability succeed if we don't build it with the people in mind?